-What Can a Handyman Do in Caldwell, Idaho?
+What Can a Handyman Do Without a License in Caldwell, Idaho?

 In Idaho there is no statewide "general contractor" license for most construction/handyman work, but Idaho DOES require contractors to register with the Idaho Contractor Registration Board (ICRB) before offering or performing construction services.
 Handymen can generally do most non-trade work once registered, but electrical, plumbing, and HVAC/refrigeration work require separate state-issued trade licenses and permits may still be required by the local building department (City of Caldwell/Canyon County).